Cadillac Calais: 1965–1970

 For 1968, grilles had an insert with finer mesh and step down outer section which held the rectangular parking lights slightly higher than before.
 Front and rear side marker lights were mandatory, beginning this year.
 Rear end styling was modestly altered with the deck lid having more of a rake.
-The hood was re-designed to accommodate recessed windshield wiper-washers, which now came with three speeds standard.
+The hood was re-designed to accommodate recessed windshield wiper-washers, which became three speed as standard.
 Of 20 exterior paint color combinations, 14 were totally new.
 On the inside, enriched appointments included molded inner door panels with illuminated reflectors and a selection of 147 upholstery combinations, 76 in cloth, 67 in leather and four in vinyl.
 New standard features included a Light Group, a Mirror Group, a trip odometer and an ignition key warning buzzer.
 Like all other Cadillacs, the Calais received the 472 cid OHV V8 in 1968.
 1968 was also the last year for the "stacked" dual headlights, which were replaced with horizontal dual headlights in 1969.
 1968 was also the last year for vent windows.
 Shoulder belts became standard for both driver and right front passenger seating positions on all Cadillacs (except convertibles) built effective January 1, 1968.